m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

    - Right-click (or two-finger tap) on any of the timestamps.
    - Select `Create pivot date group > Day of the week`.
      ![Grouping](./sheets-screenshots/37.png)
- - We now have a table showing us how many tutoring minutes were spent on each course broken down by the day of the week.
+ - We now have a table showing us how many tutoring minutes were spent on each course, broken down by the day of the week.
  - In the pivot table editor,
    drag the gray box that says
    "Timestamp - Day of the week"